cvdlab-projects/webindex/slides/presentazione biomedica.md

-'''we've reached the last one , take up that you don't have to optimize and write it.
+'''we've reached the last one , take "up" that you don't have to optimize and write it.